mdaffin/disconnected.systems/site/blog/nim-on-adruino/index.md

 {.pop.}
 ```

-The above files can be converted to c with the following, note that I needed to add the --gc:none from the example from the github issue.
+The above files can be converted to c with the following, note that I needed to
+add the `--gc:none` from the example from the GitHub issue.

 ```bash
 nim c -c --gc:none --cpu:avr --os:standalone --deadCodeElim:on hello.nim
 ```

-This will give you a directory named `nimcache` with two c file inside, these can be compiled and uploaded to the Arduino UNO using the commands from our previous step, note that I added the include path to the nim libraries.
+This will give you a directory named `nimcache` with two c file inside, these
+can be compiled and uploaded to the Arduino UNO using the commands from our
+previous step, note that I added the include path to the nim libraries.

 ```bash
 avr-gcc -Os -DF_CPU=16000000UL -mmcu=atmega328p -I/usr/lib/nim -c -o nimcache/hello.o nimcache/hello.c